pingcap/docs-cn/quick-start-with-tidb.md

 > **Warning:**
 >
-> For production environments, **do not** deploy TiDB with the following three methods.
+> For production environments, **do not** deploy TiDB with the following two methods.
 Instead, it is recommended that you [deploy TiDB using TiUP](/production-deployment-using-tiup.md).

 This document describes how to try out TiDB, a distributed SQL database, in a few minutes.
 You can choose any of the following two methods to get started with the TiDB database platform: